Back to Blog

 Four Layers, Zero LLM Involvement

-The agent's name doesn't even resolve.
-Rogue agents never get an IP address.
-This happens at the DNS resolver — no HTTP connection, no TLS handshake, no data exchanged.
+Block before the TCP connect.
+The agent's name doesn't even resolve, so rogue agents never get an IP address.
+This happens at the DNS resolver: no HTTP connection, no TLS handshake, no data exchanged.

-The calling agent evaluates the target's policy before sending the request.
-Stops data leakage before it happens.
-Prevents the caller from connecting to untrusted targets.
+Block before sending.
+The calling agent evaluates the target's policy before sending the request, which stops data leakage before it happens and keeps the caller from connecting to untrusted targets.

+Block before processing.
 The target agent's middleware evaluates policy on every incoming request.
-Mandatory enforcement — works even if the caller doesn't cooperate or doesn't use the SDK.
+Enforcement here is mandatory, and it works even if the caller doesn't cooperate or doesn't use the SDK.

-A network proxy intercepts agent traffic and evaluates CEL rules against verified context — real source IP, real TLS certificate, actual JSON-RPC payload — not self-reported claims.
+Block with verified context.
+A network proxy intercepts agent traffic and evaluates CEL rules against verified context: the real source IP, the real TLS certificate, the actual JSON-RPC payload, not self-reported claims.

-The same CEL policy document governs all four layers.
-The same expressions.
-What changes is the context: Layer 1 trusts the caller's claims.
-Layer 3 verifies them from traffic.
+The same CEL policy document governs all four layers, with the same expressions.
+What changes is the context.
+Layer 1 trusts the caller's claims, while Layer 3 verifies them from traffic.

 The DMARC Precedent